 But alas, my new neighbor has destroyed the usefulness of my legal easement on that ridge-line, despite that it was so attractive that the real estate agent who sold it to them cut stairs to the top to put a pair of lawn chairs up there so that she could pitch its commanding view of the sunset to buyer and wife...
 He could have kept it that way and enjoyed the finest land management available, put in his orchard or built the gazebo of his dreams, but instead he got greedy and willfully ruined my easement for a weed buffer to keep me from maintaining it, which would have cost him nothing.
-Instead, he is now growing hundreds of pounds of proven biochemical poisons about which we know virtually nothing about their long-term health hazards, out of bogus fears of industrial chemicals that have been tested to no end.
+Instead, he is now growing hundreds of pounds of proven biochemical poisons out of bogus fears of industrial chemicals that have been tested to no end.
 Now it provides him nothing, covered with weeds that bomb large portions of OUR property with airborne weeds, with animals and runoff from his driveway also carrying them in.
 It costs me months of time every year and could eventually destroy my project of 34 years' arduous labor.
 Would you sue him?